-Have you checked your legal responsibilities - According to the Breeding and Sale of Dogs (Welfare) Act 1999, if you are going to embark on a career in dog breeding you will need to obtain a licence from your local government office.
+Have you checked your legal responsibilities - if you are going to embark on a career in dog breeding you may need to obtain a licence from your local government office?
 This involves having an inspection carried out of your premises to determine suitability.
 This is only required for breeders who are going to breed as a business, not a hobby.
-Generally this means that breeders whose dogs produce five litters or more a year will require to be licensed.
+Generally, this means that breeders whose dogs produce five litters or more a year will require to be licensed.

 Also, if you are breeding working dogs you will need to find a qualified vet that will dock the tails of the puppies and remove their dew claws.
 See Dog Health for more information.

-The Kennel Clubs - Kennel Clubs will differing rules but will be something along the lines of this, not accept an application to register puppies from a bitch that was under one year at the time of conception, over eight years at the time of whelping, has had more than four litters or has had two litters within a twelve month period.
-There are no restrictions as to the age of, or the amount of litters sired by, the dog. you will need to check your local kennel club rules
+The Kennel Clubs - Kennel Clubs will differing rules but will be something along the lines of this, not accept an application to register puppies from a bitch that was under one year at the time of conception, over eight years at the time of whelping, has had more than four litters or has had two litters within a twelve-month period.
+There are no restrictions as to the age of, or the number of litters sired by, the dog. you will need to check your local kennel club rules

 A litter of puppies is eligible for registration if they are the result of a mating between a KC registered dog and a KC registered bitch of the same breed.